michaelrgarcia/transfer-vision/README.md

 Wanting to apply to multiple UC/CSU institutions as a prospective transfer can be unnecessarily difficult.
 These institutions often have differing requirements, making extensive scanning through ASSIST.org agreements a neccessity to transferring well.

-TransferVision is a full-stack web application that allows a user to view all California Community College classes listed on ASSIST.org that satisfy the selected UC/CSU requirement.
+TransferVision is a full-stack web application that allows a user to view all California Community College courses listed on ASSIST.org that satisfy the selected UC/CSU requirement.

 Inspired by https://github.com/jacobtbigham/ccc_transfers.